coq/coq/doc/sphinx/introduction.rst

 *Calculus of Inductive Constructions*, that is a :math:`\lambda`-calculus with a rich type system.
 All logical judgments in |Coq| are typing judgments.
-The very heart of the |Coq| system is the type-checking algorithm that checks the correctness of proofs, in other words that checks that a program complies to its specification. |Coq| also provides an interactive proof assistant to build proofs using specific programs called *tactics*.
+The very heart of the |Coq| system is the type checking algorithm that checks the correctness of proofs, in other words that checks that a program complies to its specification. |Coq| also provides an interactive proof assistant to build proofs using specific programs called *tactics*.